AlexandraKrause/AlexandraKrause/README.md

 #### Hi there 👋
 #### 🔭 I am currently working on gender differences in agriculture
-#### 🌱 I am writing my thesis about factors influencing rural farm women’s empowerment in agricultural development
+#### 🌱 I am writing my master thesis about factors influencing rural farm women’s empowerment in agricultural development
 #### ⚡ I am always learning more about statistics, R and Python
 #### ✨ 🚜 🚜 🚜 🚜  ✨
 #### 😄 I was working in the gender group within the decision analysis course,